a cold drizzly day in early 1998 [long before the NSA

 the basement, and the sounds of exploding bombs and fires around us.

-My young father was a leader in the "Hjemme Fronten"
+My young father was a leader in "Hjemme Fronten"

 (the Home Front) -- an

-underground army of loyal Norwegians who would rather die than submit to Nazi
+underground army of loyal Norwegians who would risk death than submit to Nazi

 tyranny.
 Caught helping other brave soldiers escape into neutral Sweden, he